Overview of Canine Parvoviral Enteritis

 Keep your dog away from fecal waste of other dogs when walking along neighborhood streets or parks.
 If your dog leaves his own “deposit” be sure to remove it and dispose of it at home.

 You should also minimize contact of unvaccinated puppies with other dogs that may be sick or unvaccinated.
 This should include avoiding areas where other sick pets may have been (parvo can live in the environment for 2 years).
-Your pet is most at risk until fully vaccinated (usually 20 to 24 weeks of age).
+Your dog is most at risk until fully vaccinated (usually 20 to 24 weeks of age).